godotengine/godot-docs/classes/class_audiostreamplayer2d.rst

 Description
 -----------

-Plays audio that dampens with distance from a given position.
+Plays audio that is attenuated with distance to the listener.

 By default, audio is heard from the screen center.
 This can be changed by adding an :ref:`AudioListener2D<class_AudioListener2D>` node to the scene and enabling it by calling :ref:`AudioListener2D.make_current<class_AudioListener2D_method_make_current>` on it.